Conservation of Fuel and Power

 |New buildings other than dwellings

-To access the consultation documents, please click here.
+To access the new Technical Booklets for Northern Ireland, please click here.

 If you have any questions on the proposed amendments to Technical Booklet Guidance to Part F for 2022 in Northern Ireland and what the implications might be for glass, please complete our online contact form, selecting 'Architect' or 'Trade' as the Enquiry Type and 'Part L' as the Nature of Your Enquiry.